What is net income? Definition and how to calculate it

 To calculate net income, take the gross income — the total amount of money earned — then subtract expenses, such as taxes and interest payments.

-For the individual, net income is the money you actually get from your paycheck each month rather than the gross amount you get paid before payroll deductions.
+For individuals, net income is the money you actually receive from your paycheck each month rather than the gross amount you get paid before payroll deductions.
 You may have some other sources of income such as Social Security checks, side jobs or investment income which can add to your net income.

 Here are examples of net income for both a business and an individual.